Ueda's peak set theorem for general von Neumann algebras: Introduction

 We remind the reader that the crossed product admits an operator valued weight from the extended positive part of $N$ to that of $M$.
 Using this operator valued weight, any normal weight $\omega$ on $M$ may be extended to a dual weight $\widetilde{\omega}$ on $N$ by means of the simple prescription $\widetilde{\omega}=\omega\circ T$.
-In our analysis $h$ will denote the Radon-Nikodym derivative of the (faithful normal semifinite) dual weight $\tilde{\nu}$ of $\nu$ with respect to $\tau$.
-It is known that $h$ belongs to the positive cone of the Haagerup space $L^1(M)$.
+In our analysis $h$ will denote the Radon-Nikodym derivative of the (faithful normal semifinite) dual weight $\tilde{\nu}$ of our fixed faithful normal state $\nu$ above with respect to $\tau$.
+It is known that in the $\sigma$-finite case, $h$ belongs to the positive cone of the Haagerup space $L^1(M)$.
 Using this operator it is also known that for each $0\leq c\leq 1$, $a\to h^{c/2}ah^{(1-c)/p}$ defines a dense embedding of $M$ into $L^p(M)$ ($1\leq p<\infty$) \cite{Kos}.
 Inspired by this fact, the Hardy spaces $H^p(A)$ ($1\leq p<\infty$) are defined to be the closure in $L^p(M)$ of the subspace $h^{c/p}Ah^{(1-c)/p}$ where $0\leq c\leq 1$.
 (We remind the reader that the closures for the various values of $c$ all agree \cite{Ji}).

 Given such a von Neumann algebra $M$ and ${\mathcal E}$ a faithful normal conditional expectation from $M$ onto a von Neumann subalgebra $D$, a {\em subdiagonal algebra} $A$ in $M$ (with respect to ${\mathcal E}$) is defined to be a weak* closed subalgebra of $M$ containing $\I$ such that $A + A^*$ is weak* dense in $M$, and for which the action of the conditional expectation ${\mathcal E} : M \to D = A \cap A^*$ is multiplicative on $A$.
 We say that $A$ is {\em maximal} if it is not properly contained in any larger proper subdiagonal algebra in $M$ with respect to ${\mathcal E}$.
-Maximality of such unital weak* closed subdiagonal algebras satisfying the aforementioned weak* density condition, is characterised by the requirement that $A$ be invariant under the modular automorphism group $(\sigma_t^\varphi)$ (see \cite[Theorem 1.1]{Lis}, or equivalently \cite[Theorem 1.1]{Xu} \& \cite[Theorem 2.4]{JOS}).
+Maximality of such unital weak* closed subdiagonal algebras satisfying the aforementioned weak* density condition, is characterised by the requirement that $A$ be invariant under the modular automorphism group $(\sigma_t^\nu)$ introduced a few paragraphs earlier ($\nu$ is as above). (see \cite[Theorem 1.1]{Lis}, or equivalently \cite[Theorem 1.1]{Xu} \& \cite[Theorem 2.4]{JOS}).